lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 As in the standard WF model, we ignore the existence of individuals and focus on DNA sequences.
 Since a recombination event splits the genetic material of a sampled sequence onto two different ancestors (but each single point on the sequence has exactly one thread connecting all its ancestors), it is formulated as opposite and competing to an coalescent event, which combines two sample sequences into one ancestor.
 (Recall that different types of events are treated as competing in the general coalescent framework.)
 <img src="https://cloud.githubusercontent.com/assets/5496192/7117355/14e99006-e1c6-11e4-9808-74ae386ebced.PNG" />
 <b>Parameters</b>
-<li>r: recombination rate as the probability of one recombination per generation (<b>not the sample size n</b>).
-Analogous to the definition of the scaled mutation rate, we often define the scaled recombination rate as ρ = 4Nr. </li>
+<li>r: recombination rate as the probability of a recombination event between two adjacent nucleotide sites per generation (between a parent and a child).
+Analogous to the definition of the scaled mutation rate, we often define the scaled recombination rate as ρ = 4Nr (<b>population size N, not the sample size n</b>). </li>
 <b>Algorithm 3</b>: a WF model with recombination
 <ol>
 <li>Start with k = n genes.</li>